Home

 • Monday

-Colorado Chapter: Maintaining Data Integrity from Collection to Reporting and Everything in Between (ACRP 2024 Conference Replay) This event will be presenting a replay sessions from the ACRP Conference Library Event Description: This session offers a U.S. Food and Drug Administration Investigator's insights from sponsor inspections that will help you to identify and prevent the problems that may arise for your data and/or application during the collection of tens to hundreds of thousands of documents during a single trial.
-Speakers: Lakecha Lewis International Inspection Cadre US Food and Drug Administration Registration & ACRP Contact Hour Information: Click here to register and purchase the contact hour before 4/6/26.
+Colorado Chapter: FDA's Latest Guidance on Informed Consent: Reading Between the Lines (ACRP 2025 Conference Replay) This event will be presenting a replay sessions from the ACRP Conference Library Event Description: The U.S. Food and Drug Administration's (FDA’s) recent guidance for institutional review boards on informed consent was the first update to the old “information sheets” on the topic in nearly 20 years.
+The Office for Human Research Protections beat FDA to the punch with new consent form requirements, but does the latest guidance mean there is a new “reasonable person” in the room?
+In this session, we will break down the new FDA guidance and what it means for accredited Human Research Protection Programs.
+Some organizations may not need to make any extensive changes, but there are differences between the FDA guidance and the expectations of the Common Rule concerning informed consent that must be considered.
+Speakers: James Riddle SVP, Global Review Services Operations Advarra Registration & ACRP Contact Hour Information: Click here to register and purchase the contact hour before 5/4/26.
 Each attendee is required to have their own registration – only one registration per transaction.
 This event will offer 1 contact hour.
-Please claim your contact hours before 5/6/26.
+Please claim your contact hours before 6/4/26.
 Chapter Member (registration with or without contact hour): $0 ACRP Member (registration only): $5 ACRP Member (registration + contact hour): $20 Non-Member (registration only): $10 Non-Member (registration + contact hour): $85 After registering, please visit the event's community page to find the login information or any additional event updates, and to communicate with the event organizer.
 To claim contact hours: Register and purchase the contact hours and attend the event.
 After attending the event, visit learning.acrpnet.org and log into your ACRP account.
 Click the “GO TO MY COURSES” box.
 Find the event in your dashboard, confirm your attendance, and take the event evaluation between 1 and 30 days following the event to obtain the online certificate.
 After 30 days, contact hours are no longer available.

 Most Active Members